30 Nov GIFT GUIDE FOR VIDEO CREATORS

 (This post contains some affiliate links – this doesn’t change the price to you, but I might make a small commission if you purchase through it)

-Head over here for information about upcoming online courses and get in touch if you’d like to gift a course to someone.
+Head over here for all the information and get in touch if you’d like to gift a course to someone.

-Music subscription – Give the gift of unlimited hassle free music with a subscription to (Aff link) SOUNDSTRIPE or (Aff link) EPIDEMIC SOUND.
-I use both of these music libraries regularly for my videos.
+Music subscription – Give the gift of unlimited hassle free music with a subscription to (Aff link) EPIDEMIC SOUND.
+I use this music library regularly for my videos.
 I love the ease of having plenty of tracks to choose from for my videos.

 Headphones – For editing on the go and/or for a more immersive experience, I love editing with headphones on.
 I can really hone in my edits to the beats and flow of the music.
 I use the (Aff link) 2nd generation Airpods at the moment – I love them!